mathiasbynens/jquery-slideshow/README.md

     $('.slideshow, .other-slideshow').slideshow();

+### CSS

+The plugin expects all images to be hidden.
+If you have a conditional `js` class on the `<body>` element, you can simply use the following CSS:

+    .js .slideshow li { display: none; }

+This is the fastest and preferred solution.

+But if you really want to, you could do this with jQuery instead:

+    $('.slideshow li').hide().parent().slideshow();

+This functionality could easily be included in the plugin, but since it’s way better to just use CSS for this stuff I deliberately left it out.

 ## Avoiding flashing / flickering slides on first load

 If you’re using `position: absolute` to place the slides on top of each other, the first slide you’ll see is in fact the _last_ slide in the HTML.
 Users without JavaScript enabled will _only_ see this slide.